 Our audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise the City's basic financial statements.
-The schedules of employer's share of net pension liability (asset) and employer's contribution, budgetary comparison schedules, schedule of changes in notes and bonds payable and direct borrowings payable, and schedule of expenditures of federal awards, as required by Title 2 U.S. Code of Federal Regulations (CFR) Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards, are presented for purposes of additional analysis and are not a required part of the basic financial statements.
+The schedules of employer's share of net pension liability (asset) and employer's contribution, budgetary comparison schedules, and schedule of changes in notes and bonds payable and direct borrowings payable, are presented for purposes of additional analysis and are not a required part of the basic financial statements.

 Such information is the responsibility of management and was derived from, and relates directly to, the underlying accounting and other records used to prepare the basic financial statements.
 The information has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with GAAS.
-In our opinion, the schedule of employer's share of net pension liability (asset) and employer's contribution, budgetary comparison schedules, schedule of changes in notes and bonds payable and direct borrowings payable, and schedule of expenditures of federal awards are fairly stated, in all material respects, in relation to the basic financial statements as a whole, on the basis of accounting described in Note 1.
+In our opinion, the schedule of employer's share of net pension liability (asset) and employer's contribution, budgetary comparison schedules, and schedule of changes in notes and bonds payable and direct borrowings payable are fairly stated, in all material respects, in relation to the basic financial statements as a whole, on the basis of accounting described in Note 1.